I-Am-Fox/AHK-Destiny-2-AFK/README.md

 Once everything is installed you can open the Macro folder and start using the afk scripts.

-If you have any questions ask either IceCubes#6612 or A 2016 Toyota Corolla#3074 on Discord InGame settings that must be changed
+If you have any questions, please message DylaNN#0206 on discord.
+InGame settings that must be changed

 You have to change your controller ingame sensitivity to 20 This should be located in (Settings -> Controller -> Look Sensitivity)